hannesschulze/optimizer/README.md

  - `libwnck-3-dev`

-Use the following command to install the dependencies on Elementary:
+Use the following command to install the dependencies on elementary OS:
 ```shell
 sudo apt install elementary-sdk libgtop2-dev libwnck-3-dev
 ```